 Why a career in education?
 Having worked with children from young age, I realised that the best way to contribute to society is by investing my energy and education in children.

 Prime objectives of Redbricks Group of schools.
 Our prime objective is to design a K-12 education system in which children and teachers learn how to learn and develop life and cognitive skills to succeed in real life.
 This objective is in the context of our larger mission to contribute towards nation building.

 Major initiatives.
 My focus has always been on innovations in teaching and quality learning.
 Some of the initiatives include developing a robust school curriculum and pedagogies which strike a balance between experiential learning and academic rigour, developing teacher training programmes in early childhood care and education and designing primary education curriculums.

 Are you optimistic/pessimistic about Indian education?
 I am largely optimistic.
-I believe we have a large talent pool of teachers with great potential, if given proper training.
+I believe we have a large talent pool of teachers with great potential if given proper training.
 Moreover, if we can engineer a synergistic relationship between public and private schools, it will sharply improve learning outcomes.
-But, regulation of private education institutions needs a rethink.
+But, the regulation of private education institutions needs a rethink.

 Future plans.
 We want to scale up without diluting quality through better management systems, and greater investment in teacher and parent education programmes.
 In the long term, we want to replicate our school model across Gujarat and enter the higher education space.

 How would you describe your leadership style?
 I am very organised and details-oriented.
 Therefore, I believe in setting high benchmarks for excellence and encouraging my team to pursue agreed goals with vigour and dedication.